 Roofing Insurance Claims Process & Mortgage Check Procedures

 Insurance Claims: Working with Your Insurance Company

 If your roof suffers damage from hail or windstorm, you may need to make an insurance claim to get your roof fully repaired.
 This is what your insurance is for.
 When you make an insurance claim on your roof, there are certain procedures your insurance company will follow.
-Matlock Construction is here to help you with these procedures.
+Matlock Roofing is here to help you with these procedures.
 In this article, we will walk you through the common roofing claim process.

 - If damage is found, we will help you file a claim with your insurance company.
 We can provide all of the appropriate phone numbers for your convenience!

 - Your insurance company will authorize any necessary temporary roofing repairs at that time to prevent further damage to the interior of your home.
 We will provide all receipts for their files after performing the work.

 - Your insurance company will then send an adjuster to perform an inspection of the damage.
 He will issue you a first payment along with paperwork outlining the repairs to be made.
 (See below for more information on this subject.)

 - Once we receive this paperwork from you, Matlock Roofing will be able to begin performing the repairs.
 We can do everything outlined in the paperwork.

 - After all paperwork is completed, we will provide all necessary paperwork to your insurance company in order to have the final check released.
 At this time, payment will be due for the work completed.